-- If possible, invite one or two more people to attend the meeting who can speak first hand to the positive impact of community schools: a student, parent, teacher, community partner, etc. - Prepare talking points, or items you want to make certain you share with your elected official.
+- If possible, invite one or two more people to attend the meeting who can speak firsthand to the positive impact of community schools, like a student, parent, teacher, community partner, etc. - Prepare talking points or items you want to make certain you share with your elected official.
 This should include a brief overview of your community school/organization, anecdotes and statistics demonstrating impact, and a specific policy ask. - Determine your "ask" for your elected official.
-Is it more funding for community schools or for related programs, legislation, or even raising with them certain barriers to success that could be addressed through policy or funding? - Also invite them to come by and visit your community school.
+It could be for more funding to support Community Schools or related programs, partnership in removing barriers to success, to sponsor a resolution or proclamation in support of Community Schools, or a commitment to learn more about the Community School strategy. - Also invite them to come by and visit your Community School.
 Be very clear and specific about your ask and practice stating this ask before the meeting.
 If they don't immediately say yes, don't give up!
-Consider this a relationship you're starting and this is the first of many conversations you will have with them to build their support.

-- Prepare helpful materials to share with your elected official and their staff to better understand the impact of your community school/organization.
+Consider this a relationship you're starting and this is the first of many conversations you will have with them to build their support. - Prepare helpful materials to share with your elected official and their staff to better understand the impact of your Community School/organization.
 Infographics, videos, data, quotes, and pictures are especially powerful.